MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Search/Get-MgExternalConnectionGroupMember.md

 ## SYNOPSIS
 A member added to an externalGroup.
 You can add Microsoft Entra users, Microsoft Entra groups, or an externalGroup as members.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaExternalConnectionGroupMember](/powershell/module/Microsoft.Graph.Beta.Search/Get-MgBetaExternalConnectionGroupMember?view=graph-powershell-beta)

 ## SYNTAX